andreapaola2018/MDP/README.md

 This method performs value iteration using a discount rate (lambda) of 0.99 to iterate through the MDP and compute the value functions of each state and the final optimal policy of each state.

 ### Q-Learning
+The Q-learning method runs episodes repeatedly until the maximum change in any Q-value of a state-action pair is less than 0.001.
+The learning rate that was used was 0.2 and a discount rate (lambda) of 0.99 was also used.
+This is all used to find the optimal policy for the MDP.